 "Like [my band and orchestra director], I wanted to make long-lasting memories and life lessons with my future students.
 As Drum Captain and Band President, I had a responsibility to help teach young members how to read and play music, and how to march.
 I loved seeing the lightbulb moment when players finally achieved something they worked for."

 Bolte continued applying his love for education as a Secondary Education Social Studies major at Temple.
 Although his first semester was difficult balancing a full-time job and classes, Bolte persevered.
-During his second semester, he began to invest himself more in his courses and activities at the College of Education; this was a significant pivot for Bolte.
+During his second semester, he began to invest himself more in his courses and activities at the College of Education and Human Development; this was a significant pivot for Bolte.

 Bolte kept himself busy at Temple by being a member of Kappa Delta Pi and Phi Alpha Theta, being a member of the Student Recreation Board, being a Peer Advisor at the Shimada Resource Center, and being a Peer Instructor.

-Bolte noted being a Peer Instructor was his favorite memory associated with the College of Education.
+Bolte noted being a Peer Instructor was his favorite memory associated with the College of Education and Human Development.

 "As a peer instructor, I worked with the former Academic Advisor Meg Brynes once a week in planning and preparing curriculum.
 I helped freshman students transition to their first year of college and learn more about Temple's resources and how to manage their time effectively.
 This helped me dip my toes into teaching and interact with other education students at Temple."

 Along with his educational activities, Bolte still was involved in music, playing in three active bands in Philadelphia.

 Now, as Bolte begins the next chapter in his life at Hill-Freedom World Academy, he looks forward to having his own classroom and working with students every day.
 His overall goal in the classroom is to be the teacher that goes above and beyond relaying content to students.